Trends and climate

 Are there any proposals for legal reform in your jurisdiction?

-In 2015 the United Arab Emirates enacted a new commercial companies law and companies have until June 30 2017 to amend their memoranda and articles of association to comply with the new law.
+In 2015 the United Arab Emirates enacted a new commercial companies law.
+Companies had until 30 June 2017 to amend their memoranda and articles of association to comply with the law.
+In 2016 the UAE Ministry of Economy issued Resolution 694, which had the effect of deeming companies’ memoranda and articles of association to be amended in accordance with the new law.
 Further, in 2016 the United Arab Emirates enacted a new bankruptcy law.
-It is therefore unlikely that a new companies or bankruptcy law is imminent.
-However, the implementing regulations for both laws have yet to be published and the United Arab Emirates frequently updates its other commercial legislation and regulations.
+Therefore, while it is expected that further implementing regulations for both laws will be issued, it is unlikely that a new companies or bankruptcy law is imminent.
+However, as set out below, there are proposals to relax the United Arab Emirate’s foreign ownership rules in certain circumstances.

 What legislation governs M&A in your jurisdiction?